Gaurav153fr/JustAnotherMusicClient/README.md

   </picture>
 </p>

-A desktop YouTube Music client built with Tauri, React, and TypeScript for **Windows & (experimental) MacOs**.
+A desktop YouTube Music client built with Tauri, React, and TypeScript for **Windows, MacOs & Linux**.
 <p></p>

 > **IMPORTANT**